JacksDevPlayground/rareinsults-discord-bot/README.md

 ## A simple Discord Bot for r/rareinsults written in Go

 The aim was to get posts from `r/rareinsults` and display them in Discord.
-Currently this gets the top 500 newest posts and is currently triggered by entering `!r`.
+Currently this gets the top 500 newest posts and is triggered by entering `!r`.

 ### 🚀 Quick start
 1. Clone Repo